tchtli/delirio/index.md

 title: Welcome
 ---

-Hi, I’m Pablo.
+Hi, I’m tchtli.

-This is my personal space for sharing thoughts, visuals, and reflections.
+This is my personal space.

 Feel free to explore my posts and media.